Agility is the fasted growing dog sport in the country! You are the coach, your dog is the athlete.

 The object of the game is to devise a strategy to send your dog over and through a prescribed course of obstacles.
 The aim is to find the proper balance between control of your dog and the speed of the performance.

 Every venue, whether sanction by AKC, UKI, or USDAA, has different class types, levels and even obstacles.

-To be successful in agility, you must train your dog to leap over jumps, power through tunnels, navigate a slalom of weave poles and cross over ramps of different sizes and lengths.
-Scoring is similar to equestrian events in that you can be assessed "faults" for flaws in your performance.
+To be successful in agility, you must train your dog to leave over jumps, power through tunnels, navigate a slalom of weave poles and cross over ramps of different sizes and lengths. scoring is similar to equestrian events in that you can be assessed "faults" for flaws in your performance.